 Units of a sub-fund shall be issued in accordance with the issue conditions for that sub-fund as stipulated in Annex B, "Sub-fund summary".
-Units shall be issued at the net asset value per unit of the relevant unit class of the sub-fund concerned, plus any applicable issue commission and plus any taxes and duties.
+Units shall be issued at the net asset value per unit of the relevant unit class of the sub-fund concerned, plus any applicable issue commission, taxes and duties.